Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Table 70

-Approximate feeding rates for service dogs, per head per day
+Approximate feeding standards for service dogs, per head per day

 Table 71